OSSIM: LevelBlue Labs Open Threat Exchange

-The LevelBlue Open Threat Exchange (OTX) is one of the largest open threat intelligence sharing communities in the world.
-With a global community of over 450,000 participants from 140 countries contributing threat indicators daily, OTX enables you to detect and respond to evolving threats faster and more effectively.
+LevelBlue Open Threat Exchange (OTX) is an open threat sharing platform having a global community of over 450,000 participants from 140 countries contributing threat indicators daily.

 It enables collaborative research and can integrate with a security stack to strengthen defenses with enriched threat intelligence, including millions of enriched indicators of compromise (IoCs) and details on threat groups, their infrastructure, and TTPs they are using.